PeterSchuhmann/extbase_encryption/README.md

 1) install extension
 2) set encryption key in extension manager settings (please update key, dont use same as example key)
-3) add annotation @encrypted to your extbase class probperties
+3) add annotation @encrypted to your extbase class properties

 use and see the magic happen in the database :)